ollef/sixten/README.md

 at runtime.
 Some of this inefficiency should be offset by having better memory layout than systems using uniform representations, meaning better cache behaviour.
-Also note that type representation polymorphism does not preclude creating specialised versions of functions known to be preformance-critical, meaning that we can choose to use monomorphisation when we want to.
+Also note that type representation polymorphism does not preclude creating specialised versions of functions known to be performance-critical, meaning that we can choose to use monomorphisation when we want to.